lightning/bolts/07-routing-gossip.md

 The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this channel, and MUST set `pad` to zero.

 It MUST set `expiry` to the number of blocks it will subtract from an incoming HTLC's `expiry`.
 It MUST set `htlc-minimum-msat` to the minimum HTLC value it will accept, in millisatoshi.
 It MUST set `fee-base-msat` to the base fee it will charge for any HTLC, in millisatoshi, and `fee-proportional-millionths` to the amount it will charge per millionth of a satoshi.

-The node SHOULD accept HTLCs which pay a fee equal or greater than:

-	fee-base-msat + htlc-amount-msat * fee-proportional-millionths / 1000000

 The receiving node SHOULD fail the connection if `side` is not 0 or 1.
 It MUST ignore the contents of `pad`.
 The receiving node SHOULD fail